gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 Input and Output.
 The pupils have already seen examples of simple output.
 Specifically printing strings to the terminal window.
 This lesson lists some of the other types of output that as possible as well as defining the term.
-The lesson focuses on inout, specifically keybaord input from the user.
+The lesson focuses on inout, specifically keyboard input from the user.
 Other examples of input as listed and the term is defined.

 Sequences.
 The program demonstrates a sequence of instructions that are